alexabush/problemSolving/interviewCake/greedyAlgs/otherIndexProducts/readme.md

 I could make a n^2 solution where I iterate over the array and then reduce all numbers that aren't the current number

 That should work, and should be fairly easily to implement

+we need some kind of catch to zero out all the numbers if there are more than 2 zeros in the array

+### Brainstorm

+_Need to turn whole array into zeros if there are more than two zeros_

+I could just count if there's 2+ zeros while iterating through the array and then return an array of all zeros...

+that's simple and inelegant, but let's do it

+Nice!
+It works!

+I used a counter and a conditional to return a zero-filled array if the count ends up 2 or greater.